moreunum/dotFiles/emacs.md

   * copy the .el and .elc files to ~/.emacs.d/site-lisp/rtags
 * todo:
   * helm integration with evil?
-    * helm with find/locate = similar to fzf
     * helm-ag - how to use this
-  * projectile and helm
-  * place all these commands under a single leader key like spacemacs
-  * compile mode (built in)
   * navigation:
     * rtags: probably the best
       * company mode code-completion (may not be as good as ycmd or irony)